apache/fury/docs/protocols/xlang_object_graph_spec.md

 ```

 - num fields: encode `num fields` as unsigned varint.
-    - If current type is schema consistent, then num_fields will be `0` to flag it.
+    - If the current type is schema consistent, then num_fields will be `0` to flag it.
-    - If current type isn't schema consistent, then num_fields will be the number of compatible fields.
+    - If the current type isn't schema consistent, then num_fields will be the number of compatible fields.
 For example,
-      users can use tag id to mark some field as compatible field in schema consistent context.
+      users can use tag id to mark some fields as compatible fields in schema consistent context.
 In such cases, schema
       consistent fields will be serialized first, then compatible fields will be serialized next.
 At deserialization,
       Fury will use fields info of those fields which aren't annotated by tag id for deserializing schema consistent
       fields, then use fields info in meta for deserializing compatible fields.